Journal entry for Interest on Drawings is to record the interest income.

 Here we go…

-• Usage of business Assets by owner,
+- Usage of business Assets by the owner,

-• Rental Payment of Owners Residence, or
+- Rental Payment of Owner’s Residence, or

 Journal entry for Interest on Drawings: